Need-to-know guide: The RHI scheme

 The inquiry will also investigate whether DUP advisers interfered to delay the introduction of cost controls in the scheme - an allegation that they reject.

-The inquiry's legal team has already gathered more than a million pages of documentation and will begin oral evidence hearings in November.
+The inquiry's legal team has already gathered more than a million pages of documentation and public evidence hearings began in November.

 A report is not expected until well into 2018.